bowenyi-umich/bowenyi-umich.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined the Blablablab and began an academic odyssey!
-Will work with Ben Litterier (PhD candidate) on his podcast project, along with a fellow CS major Irena Li.
+I embarked on an academic journey with the Blablablab, under the guidance of Professor Jurgens.
+I am thrilled to collaborate with Ben Litterier, a PhD candidate, and Irena Li, a fellow Computer Science major, on a podcast project.

-Was the first school day with an unprecedented campus-wide black out.
-However, that day will stay the brighest in my memory!
+Interestingly, my first day at school was marked by an unprecedented campus-wide blackout.
+Despite the darkness, that day remains the brightest in my memory!